Tax Planning in Madison, WI

 • $21,900 for head of household

 If your deductible expenses are higher than these thresholds, itemizing—adding each eligible deduction individually—may be beneficial.
-However, itemizing requires more time and documentation to verify each deduction.
-A financial planner in Madison, WI can work with you to decide whether taking the standard deduction or itemizing is more advantageous.
+The trade-off is that itemizing takes more time, as you need to provide evidence for each deduction.
+A financial planner in Madison, WI can assist in determining whether using the standard deduction or itemizing is more suitable.

 • Review Your Retirement Accounts —

 Roth IRAs and Traditional IRAs both offer tax benefits, but in distinct ways.
-Contributions to a traditional IRA may be fully or partially deductible, and taxes are only applied upon withdrawal.
+With a traditional IRA, your contributions may be deductible, and you defer taxes until you take distributions.
 On the other hand, Roth IRAs do not offer a deduction for contributions, yet allow your money to grow tax-free.
 Which account benefits you most will depend on your specific tax planning needs.
 If you expect future tax rates to increase, a Roth conversion, or moving funds from a traditional IRA to a Roth IRA, might be wise to lock in tax-free growth while paying taxes upfront.

 • Tax-Loss Harvesting